-- Three (3) to five (5) day suspension; student conference and parent/guardian contact - Disciplinary probation with behavioral contract - Referral to an appropriate community-counseling and support program
+- Suspension - Student/parent/guardian conference - Disciplinary probation with behavioral contract - Referral to an appropriate counseling and support program - Suspension of extra-curricular participation per the OPHS Co-curricular Code

-The purpose of the referral to a community-counseling and support program is early intervention and prevention of further use.
-Upon a first time infraction of the substance abuse policy, a student may be assigned to this type of program.
+The purpose of the referral to a counseling and support program is early intervention and prevention of further use.
+Upon a first-time infraction of the substance abuse policy, a student may be assigned to this type of program.
 This program is coordinated by an Assistant Principal and meets with a community drug counselor for group counseling and prevention education.
 Parents/guardians are required to attend these group meetings with their students.